2018 – present

 *Commissioned for the Ancestors public programme as part of the 16th Venice Biennale exhibition My East is Your West, curated by Natasha Ginwala

-Listening across history: India’s partition(s) and colonial subjectivities within the oral archive
+Listening across history: Partition, coloniality and the oral archive

 How far do colonial subjectivities pervade the oral archives of the partitioned Indian subcontinent?
-Can ‘decolonial’ strategies of listening impact the production of such archives?
+How can practices of listening impact the production of such archives?